 How many ballots are left to be counted?

-As of Monday afternoon, there are an estimated 45,000 early ballots and slightly fewer than 67,000 provisional ballots statewide that are yet to be processed and counted.
-Maricopa County has the lion’s share of remaining early ballots, with about 40,000 yet to be verified and tabulated.
-Most of the remainder is in Coconino (2,900) and Yuma (2,100).
-Of the provisional ballots yet to be processed, 50,000 are in Maricopa County, 7,000 are in Pima and roughly 2,700 are in Coconino.
-The remainder is spread among the other counties.
+As of Wednesday afternoon, there are an estimated 22,000 early ballots and just over 56,000 provisional ballots statewide that are yet to be processed and counted.
+All of the remaining early ballots are in Maricopa County.
+Of the provisional ballots yet to be processed, 50,000 are in Maricopa County, about 2,700 are in Coconino County, 2,000 are in Yavapai County, 1,300 are in Yuma County and 550 are in Gila County.

 OK, so when will we have final, unofficial vote totals?